Bronze14/Photosite/README.md

 # Photo Snap

 Photo Snap is a web application for sharing and exploring photos.
-It is built using React.js, HTML, and CSS.
+It is built using React.js, HTML, CSS, and React Router.
 The project is set up with Vite and React, allowing for efficient development.
 You can view the live preview of the application [here](https://photo-site1.netlify.app/).

 ## Prerequisites